Warmth and competence in human-agent cooperation: Task details

 \section{Task details}

-We implement Coins using the DMLab2D platform \citep{beattie2020deepmind}.
-Table \ref{tab:app/task_params} details the task settings used for agent training, as well as for the tutorial and co-play episodes in the human-agent interaction studies.
-Figure \ref{fig:app/coplay_room} depicts the $11 \times 11$ room used for all co-play episodes in the interaction studies.
+We implement Coins using the DeepMind Lab2D platform~\cite{beattie2020deepmind}.
+Table~\ref{tab:app/task_params} details the task settings used for agent training, as well as for the tutorial and co-play episodes in the human-agent interaction studies.
+Figure~\ref{fig:app/coplay_room} depicts the $11 \times 11$ room used for all co-play episodes in the interaction studies.

+{Following common convention in reinforcement learning research, this paper uses ``step'' to refer to the minimal, discrete unit of time within the environment.
+During each step, each player may take an action and receive rewards, and the environment can transition from one state to another.}